There are two Court of Appeals in Arizona, Division 1 and Division 2. The state is divvied up geographically.

 There’s a very recent (2013) ruling about using headlights on the sidewalk: Baggett.

-- local court; e.g. a justice court, or city municipal court… if found responsible you file a “Notice of Appeal” get a copy of the record, and eventually file a
+- local court (also referred to as the “inferior” court); e.g. a justice court, or city municipal court… if found responsible you file a “Notice of Appeal” get a copy of the record, and eventually file a

 - “Motion for Rehearing”, or the “Appellant’s Memorandum” (different names for the same thing?) in county superior court, if unhappy “Generally, there is no right of appeal to the Court of Appeals or the Supreme Court”, but next stop is…